CalamityAdam/iot/react/homeworks/dollar_store/README.md

 The entry file requires our `store` and passes it as a prop to the `Widget` component.
 If you refresh the `index.html` page, you'll see a new webpack error:
-`selectCurrency` is `undefined` in `Widgets`.
+`selectLocation` is `undefined` in `Widgets`.
 Let's fix this by creating an action creator.

 ### Creating an Action Creator

 We need an action creator that will build the action object we pass to `store.dispatch`.
 Look in the `Widget` component again.
-You can see in the AJAX's success callback that we're using the `selectCurrency` function to create the action passed to the store's `dispatch` call.
+You can see in the AJAX's success callback that we're using the `selectLocation` function to create the action passed to the store's `dispatch` call.
 Time to write that action creator.

 Open `frontend/actions.js`.
 This is where our app's action creators will live.
-Let's define and export a `selectCurrency` function that takes as arguments a `baseCurrency` string and a `rates` object.
-It returns an action (i.e. a POJO) with the following keys and values:
+Let's define and export a `selectLocation` function that takes as arguments a `city` string and a `jobs` array.
+It returns an action (i.e. a POJO, plain old javascript object) with the following keys and values:

-- `type: "SWITCH_CURRENCY"`
+- `type: "SWITCH_LOCATION"`
-- `baseCurrency`
+- `city`
-- `rates`
+- `jobs`

-Set it temporarily on the window (`window.selectCurrency = selectCurrency`) and make sure it's working properly in the console before moving on.
+Set it temporarily on the window (`window.selectLocation = selectLocation`) and make sure it's working properly in the console before moving on.

 ### Creating the `reducer`